Climate change is impacting Minnesota's wildlife, plants, waters, historic resources, infrastructure, and available outdoor recreation activities.

 Jeff Broberg isn’t particularly picky about when he fishes the trout streams of southeastern Minnesota.
 With gorgeous scenery, generally healthy fish populations and the quiet allure of the water, any day spent casting for trout is a good one.
 He’ll fish wherever his whims take him, but Winona County’s Rush Creek remains a favorite, which made what happened during the winters of 2013 and 2014 such a bummer.

 The ground was frozen, as is usual in the winter.
 What wasn’t normal was the heavy rain events during February.
 The rain couldn’t penetrate the frozen ground and instead ran straight into the creek, muddying the water and killing all sorts of young-of-the-year trout.
-Precipitation is projected to increase in Minnesota by more than 15% by mid-century, compared to historical averages, with increases in the number of extremely heavy rainfalls.
+Precipitation is projected to increase in Minnesota by more than 15 percent by mid-century, compared to historical averages, with increases in the number of extremely heavy rainfalls.

 “Rush Creek got hammered two years in a row,” Broberg said. “(In the ensuing years) you’d go fishing and it was easy to see you’re missing fish of a certain size.
-Pretty soon, there were no fish at all under 9 inches.
+Pretty soon, there were no fish at all under nine inches.
 So those year-class failures become noticeable in the fishable population.”

 Trout angler - St. Charles, MN